Waboodoo/HTTP-Shortcuts/docs/faq.md

 This usually happens when Data Saver or Battery Saver is enabled, as those restrict how apps can use the network.
 Try disabling them or whitelisting the HTTP Shortcuts app.

 It might also be that you need to enable the "Allow drawing over other apps" option.
-You'll find it in the app's Settings page in the Troubleshooting section.
+You'll find it by opening the app's main menu and selecting *Troubleshooting*.

 ## I don't like the blue arrow icon that overlays all my shortcuts on the home screen.
 Can I remove it?